joshuapalicka/network-anomaly-detection/README.md

 We chose the NSL_KDD dataset as it is one of the datasets used in [1], and is well-documented.
 It contains packet data for network analysis, and is meant as a train and test dataset for use in anomaly detection.
 Each data point is classified as either 0 (normal) or 1 (anomalous), which allows for binary classification on whether the data point is an anomaly or not.

 ## Models
 We used autoencoder variants for the first phase and isolation forest variants for the second.
 The isolation forest variants we used are Isolation Forest, first defined in [3], which is used in [1], Extended Isolation Forest (EIF) [4], SCiForest (SCiF) [5], and FBiF [6].
+The non-anomalous training data was preprocessed with a robust autoencoder [8].

 ## Running the Models
 1. Install packages with `pip install requirements.txt`